-2) The date of Exam III will be determined by the University after mid-semester.
+- 2) The date of Exam III will be determined by the University after mid-semester. - 3) The optional reading is from the recommended textbook.

 Grading

 My baseline grade for the course, which assumes that you complete the work in good faith, on time, with serious effort, and with a certain degree of success, is a "B." To do better, you need to give something extra; to do worse, you need to give something less.